superfly/docs/getting-started/edgedb.html.md

 flyctl launch --name myedgedb --image edgedb/edgedb --no-deploy
 ```

 Since we're using `flyctl launch`, this will create a `fly.toml`.
-All `flyctl` command will now be applied against our `myedgedb` application unless otherwise specified with `--app`.
+All `flyctl` commands will now be applied against our `myedgedb` application unless otherwise specified with `--app`.

 EdgeDB needs more RAM than the default `256MB` so let's scale the RAM to `1024MB`.